 This church shall have the right to own, buy, or sell tangible properties both real (via trust or other legal means) and personal in its name and through properly elected and instructed officers.

-Elders, deacons, and church members who make financial decisions on behalf of GFC shall follow the financial guidelines and policies as adopted by the elders (Separate document).
+Pastors, deacons, and church members who make financial decisions on behalf of GFC shall follow the financial guidelines and policies as adopted by the pastors (Separate document).

 Transfer of membership from GFC to another Bible-believing church may be requested by any member.
-The member should provide the elders of GFC with the reason for their request.
-The elders will then issue a letter to the leaders of the new church indicating that the member is in good standing at GFC.
+The member should provide the pastors of GFC with the reason for their request.
+The pastors will then issue a letter to the leaders of the new church indicating that the member is in good standing at GFC.

 I. Officers and employees